ResetXPDR/MSFS2020_AutoFPS/README.md

   - TLOD Min - Sets the minimum TLOD the automation algorithm will use.
   - TLOD Min + - additional TLOD Min with favourable performance conditions.
     - Requires at least 15% FPS headroom above target FPS to work at all.
 If you use an FPS cap, set your target FPS to at least 15% below it, preferably more.
-    - Cannot be enabled at the same time as Auto Target FPS due to automation control ambiguity.
-Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
     - When enabled, the TLOD Min + seek process will automatically start when commencing a flight, regardless of your aircraft's position, and at the conclusion of a flight when on the ground and stopped.
     - This seeking process can be manually restarted by pressing the Reset button, should flight conditions change such that the original TLOD Min + is no longer valid.
-    - On the ground, after FPS settles, TLOD Min + will progressively increase, more aggressively at first, until a higher TLOD Min with 15% FPS headroom is still available.
+    - When seeking on the ground, TLOD Min + will progressively increase, in larger steps at first, until a higher TLOD Min with 15% FPS headroom is still available.
-    - It is strongly recommended to maintain the same view while TLOD Min + is seeking, which is usually completed within 60 seconds, the progress of which will be shown on the status line.
     - On climb out, TLOD Min + will remain set until your aircraft passes the calculated altitude threshold for the app priority mode to transition from TLOD to FPS priority.
     - While in FPS priority mode, TLOD Min + will calculate to be 50% of the lower of either whatever TLOD you are currently getting or TLOD Max without TLOD Mtn Amt, but no lower than TLOD Min.
     - On descent through a calculated altitude threshold above ground that gives the app time to reduce TLOD to Min at a moderate rate, TLOD Min + will lock until landed.
     - At any time, there is an automatic 20% reduction of TLOD Min + should conditions deteriorate after TLOD Min + is set such that TLOD Min is causing FPS to drop too far below target.
+    - Avoid rapidly changing views or panning your external view too quickly, especially intially as uncached scenery loads in, as you will induce temporary FPS drops that may trigger an unnecessary TLOD Min + reduction.
+    - Cannot be enabled at the same time as Auto Target FPS due to automation control ambiguity.
+Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
   - TLOD Max - Sets the maximum TLOD the automation algorithm will use.
   - TLOD Max + - additional TLOD Max in high elevation areas.
     - When enabled, extends TLOD Max in areas where the terrain is higher than Mtn Alt Min by the TLOD Mtn Amt amount.